Panic attacks and panic disorder

 - You have frequent, unexpected panic attacks.

-- At least one of your attacks has been followed by one month or more of ongoing worry about having another attack; continued fear of the consequences of an attack, such as losing control, having a heart attack or "going crazy"; or significantly changing your behavior, such as avoiding situations that you think may trigger a panic attack.
+- At least one of your attacks has been followed by one month or more of ongoing worry about having another attack; continued fear of the consequences of an attack, such as losing control, having a heart attack or "going crazy"; or significant changes in your behavior, such as avoiding situations that you think may trigger a panic attack.

 If you have panic attacks but not a diagnosed panic disorder, you can still benefit from treatment.
 If panic attacks aren't treated, they can get worse and develop into panic disorder or phobias.